jser/realtime.jser.info/_posts/2016-02-13-web-perf-react-worker-dom-experiments-to-see-the-advantages-of-using-web-workers-to-render-react-virtual-dom.md

 ---
+title: >-
-title: 'web-perf/react-worker-dom: Experiments to see the advantages of using Web Workers to Render React Virtual DOM'
+  web-perf/react-worker-dom: Experiments to see the advantages of using Web Workers to Render React Virtual DOM
 author: azu
 layout: post
 itemUrl: 'https://github.com/web-perf/react-worker-dom'